Park Haven Plaza

 Park Haven Plaza is officially a Homekey Award winner, the first in unincorporated Santa Cruz County!

-And once it's complete next spring, it's bound to become a model for the state.
+And once it's complete next December, it's bound to become a model for the state.

 With this $10.7 million grant, Santa Cruz County has the unique opportunity to help veterans, families, and vulnerable young adults through one of the toughest times in their lives: finding safe, permanent housing.